Get your own copy of the Black Friday 2021 Guide

 To recap, these are our main suggestions for the upcoming holiday season:

-- Follow all the best practices in order to be ready for any potential scenario.
+- Follow all the best practices and e-commerce trends in order to be ready for any potential scenario.
 There is still a lot of uncertainty around supply chain issues, lockdowns, and so on.
 You need to be flexible enough to cope with these potential problems.

 - Make sure your feeds and campaigns are at their best.
 You can use DataFeedWatch to audit your current status and automate improvements.
 You don't want to miss out!